Skip to main content

 CPU values

-CPU is specified in millicores or whole cores.
-See Resource units in Kubernetes for details.
+Specify CPU in millicores or whole cores.
+For details, see Resource units in Kubernetes.

 Memory values